LASIK Center

 Why choose Peninsula Laser Eye Medical Group for LASIK?

-Excellent personalized care and the comfort of knowing your surgeon has more than 17 years of experience treating refractive errors with LASIK are two excellent reason to have your procedure performed by Drs.
-Beers and Volpicelli.
-Both doctors teach at Stanford University and have given lectures to other physicians at the Academy of Ophthalmology.
-Both doctors are leaders in their field and have been Chief of Ophthalmology at El Camino Hospital.
-Both doctors take tremendous pride in the quality of theirr surgical outcomes and will do everything possible to ensure that you have your best possible visual result.
-Thousands of satisfied patients have trusted thier eyes to Drs.
-Volpicelli and Beers.
+Excellent personalized care and the comfort of knowing our practice has performed tens of thousands of successful LASIK eye surgeries over the years is what sets us apart from other centers.
+Both doctors of our LASIK Center have extensive experience teaching ophthalmology residents; with Dr. Beers having taught at Stanford University and given lectures to other physicians at the Academy of Ophthalmology, and Dr. Liu having extensively taught ophthalmology residents at UC Irvine.
+Further, Dr. Beers has served as Chief of Ophthalmology at El Camino Hospital.
+Both doctors take tremendous pride in the quality of their surgical outcomes and will do everything possible to ensure that you have your best possible visual result.
+Thousands of satisfied patients have trusted their eyes to Drs.
+Liu and Beers.

 When selecting a LASIK doctor, the most important things to consider are experience, technology, safety, and comfort.
 At Peninsula Laser Eye Medical Group, each LASIK doctor is committed to providing the highest-quality care.
-Our experienced surgeons, Dr. Mark Volpicelli and Dr. Dan Beers , meet personally with each patient to perform thorough pre-operative testing and ensure maximum comfort and safety throughout treatment.
-We also utilize advanced wavefront technology to personalize your vision correction procedure, and our doctors perform all follow-up care to maximize your recovery and visual outcomes.
+Our experienced surgeons, Dr. Dan Beers and Dr. Jeffrey Liu, meet personally with each patient to perform thorough pre-operative testing and ensure maximum comfort and safety throughout treatment.
+We also utilize advanced wavefront optimized technology to personalize your vision correction procedure, and our doctors perform all follow-up care to maximize your recovery and visual outcomes.